kt2187/pub-locator/README.md

-# FEND Project 7 - Neighborhood Map
+# Neighborhood Pub Map

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Overview
-This project was developed for the Udacity Front End Nano-Degree program.
+This project was developed for the Udacity Front End Nano-Degree program and is in the process of being updated.
 This neighborhood map project uses React along with some APIs and other external dependencies and tools including:

 * Google Maps API
 * FourSquare API